Isosbestic point: Interpretation

+The simplest examples of isosbestic points involve only two species, but isosbestic points do not imply the participation of only two species (e.g. the IUPAC example involves 5 species), which is a common misconception.

 Isosbestic plot

 When an isosbestic plot is constructed by the superposition of the absorption spectra of two species (whether by using molar absorptivity for the representation, or by using absorbance and keeping the same molar concentration for both species), the isosbestic point corresponds to a wavelength at which these spectra cross each other.

 A pair of substances can have several isosbestic points in their spectra.

 When a 1-to-1 (one mole of reactant gives one mole of product) chemical reaction (including equilibria) involves a pair of substances with an isosbestic point, the absorbance of the reaction mixture at this wavelength remains invariant, regardless of the extent of reaction (or the position of the chemical equilibrium).
 This occurs because the two substances absorb light of that specific wavelength to the same extent, and the analytical concentration remains constant.